rsksmart/devportal-1.0/_rsk/node/configure/cli.md

 render_features: 'custom-terminals'
 ---

+CLI arguments are everything that you pass after the `RSK start` class.

-#### The command line arguments have two forms the parameter and the flag
+The command-line arguments have two forms; the parameter and the flag
 - **Parameter**
     - Has a name and an associated value, separated by a space
-    - Starts with one single dash
+    - Starts with a dash
 - **Flag**
     - It's a single text, without spaces
     - Starts with a double dash